ahushv3432/Flanking-Zone-Field-of-Battle-FZFOB-Chess/rules/board-notation/README.md

    θ a b c d e f g h χ
 ```

-> *FOB squares use traditional dark/light coloring; Flanking Zone squares are styled with contrasting visuals such as tinted backgrounds or bolded outlines.*
+*In rendered interfaces, FOB squares follow the standard chessboard color scheme.
+Flanking Zone squares should be visually distinct—e.g., via alternate color tinting, thicker borders, or other visual cues such as the `*` in the unicode example above.*

 ---